 9. The Modern High Top Fade

-This is the modern-day version of the high top style.
-Wear it with a bit of a disheveled finish to add texture to your look.
+Looking for a style that is bound to turn heads and set trends while remaining out of the box?
+This is the modern-day version of the high-top style.
+Wear it with a bit of a disheveled finish to add texture to your look for an edgy finish.

 10. Side Part High Top

-If you’re the guy that has to do all things with finesse, this side part high top look is calling your name.
-To take the look up a notch, opt for a zig-zag hair parts instead.
+If you’re the guy that has to do all things with finesse, this side-part high-top look is calling your name.
+To take the look up a notch, opt for zig-zag hair parts instead.
+These hair parts can be achieved by asking your barber during your next appointment for a cut!

 Add character to your high fade haircut by adding twists to the ends.
-Use AXE Spiked-Up Look: Extreme Hold Gel to add a firm and long-lasting hold to your twists.
+Use some AXE Spiked-Up Look: Extreme Hold Gel to add a firmer hold to your twists.
+This is the perfect everyday look for students and professionals alike.

 12. Classic High Top Fade

 Stick to the basics with this clean high top fade style.
-To maintain the look, pick hair out with an afro pick to style until you achieve the perfect shape.
+To maintain the look, pick your hair out with an afro pick to style until you achieve the perfect shape.
+Without a doubt, this is a timeless look for afro hair textures.